0

 Memorial Wall

-Aside from the physical items discovered during the excavation, Linda is gathering and archiving memories, photographs, and stories from anyone affiliated with The Reno.
-Additionally, there is a memorial wall honouring those from The Reno who have passed away.
+Alongside the physical artefacts uncovered during the excavation, Linda has been collecting and archiving memories, photographs, and stories from anyone connected to The Reno.
+A memorial wall also honours those from The Reno community who have passed away, ensuring their names and stories are not forgotten.

 Cultural Importance